boxboat/config-merge/README.md

 docker run --rm boxboat/config-merge -h

 boxboat/config-merge [-fnh] file1 [file2] ... [fileN]
--f, --format   json|yaml    whether to output json or yaml.  defaults to yaml -n  --inline   integer depth to start using inline notation at.  defaults to 10. set to 0 to disable -h  --help     print the help message
+-f, --format   json|toml|yaml    whether to output json, toml, or yaml.  defaults to yaml -n  --inline   integer depth to start using inline notation at.  defaults to 10. set to 0 to disable -h  --help     print the help message
-    files ending in .env and .sh will be sourced and used for environment variable substitution files ending in .yml, .yaml, .json, and .js will be merged files ending in .patch.yml, .patch.yaml, .patch.json, and .patch.js will be applied as JSONPatch
+    files ending in .env and .sh will be sourced and used for environment variable substitution files ending in .json, .js, .toml, .yaml, and .yml will be merged files ending in .patch.json, .patch.js, .patch.toml, .patch.yaml, and .patch.yml will be applied as JSONPatch
 ```

 The working directory of the container is `/home/node` and files/directories that get merged should be mounted into this directory.